 Created back in 2014, it was a hit for a while but, she preferred to have photos printed and to sit with friends and look at them.
 Fair enough, I have no problem with that, but still have a bit of fondness for the site I started.

-This one is work.
-A few years ago, I was approached to create a team of developers to create an online portal to Third Financial Tercero product.
+This one was work.
+A few years ago, I was approached to build a team of developers to create an online portal to Third Financial Tercero product.
 We started from the point of interviewing people internally to join the team and took it through to a finished product written in Angular.

-The initial designs were just about usable ad functioned and were, frankly, horrible.
+The initial designs were just about usable, functioned and were, frankly, horrible.
 So I got the task of pulling together a functional design that didn't look pants.
-I was, in that effort, working to convince one of the directors that his design was 'lovely but...'.
+I was volunteered to convince one of the directors that his design was 'lovely but...'.
 The end result has proved to be very flexible and usable.